Is it a city of Asia Minor—an era of time—or an attitude and attribute of the end-time COG? Perhaps it is all of this and more.

 Rev 3:7 "And to the angel of the church in Philadelphia write,”---(NKJ)

 Many people have accepted, seeing Scriptural evidence as well as historical, that the predominate attribute or characteristic of Philadelphia came on the scene with the establishment of an ordained apostle, HWA.
 He was one whom Christ used and began restoring lost understanding of truth, while pulling people into unity of mind to obey God, keep the Sabbath and annual Holy Days and get the Gospel to the world.
 That time frame lasted from late 1933 (May have begun as early as the late 20’s with HWA’s calling) when the Gospel first went out over radio until it was going to the world as a witness.
 (Matt.24:14) He was given open doors to proclaim the truth, which he did, but the magnitude of that work has now also faded into history.
 HWA, after decades of labors, personally passed that mantle or “baton” off to another man and another Era began.
 That was in the beginning of 1986, when that authoritative and dedicated leadership died and was replaced.
 The new leadership came in with an ever-increasing lukewarm and compromising approach (Which had actually began by him earlier) to a majority of those same truths—finally even doing away with them in apostasy!
 The seventh Era and end time generation had now come.
-So we find ourselves in Laodicea and the many who began to slumber and compromise during the previous time frames, as we have not noticed.
+So we find ourselves today in Laodicea.
+The many had again begun to slumber and compromise during the later time of the previous era of time, as the few may have now noticed.
 However the “fruits” are un-mistakenly Laodicea today and many are blind to this in their own organizations also just as in previous times, all claiming to be the COG.
+God’s word makes it unmistakably clear this last era is lukewarm.

 Note Rev 3:14 "And to the angel of the church of the Laodiceans write,”--- (NKJ) Do you notice anything here that is different from the beginning of previous letters?
 This mistranslation may be a cause for some to misunderstand.
 The ASV, RSV, NAS, NIV translation and others, say of all seven churches—IN whatever the city is representing the time frame and predominate characteristic.